dreamcommerce/phpipam-helm/README.md

 Once Helm has been set up correctly, add the repo as follows:

-    helm repo add digitalhub https://ryjogo.github.io/digitalhub
+    helm repo add phpipam-helm https://dreamcommerce.github.io/phpipam-helm

 If you had already added this repo earlier, run `helm repo update` to retrieve the latest versions of the packages.
-You can then run `helm search repo digitalhub` to see the charts.
+You can then run `helm search repo phpipam-helm` to see the charts.

 To install the phpipam chart:

-    helm install my-phpipam digitalhub/phpipam
+    helm install my-phpipam phpipam-helm/phpipam

 To uninstall the chart: